© Saskia Habermann / Bruno Listopad

 About Elisa Zuppini

-Elisa Zuppini is an Italian-born choreographer and dancer based in Amsterdam, who graduated from the SNDO (School for New Dance Development) in 2018.
+Elisa Zuppini is an Italian-born choreographer and dancer based in Amsterdam, who graduated from the SNDO (School for New Dance Development).
 Her practice explores the intersection of movement, systems thinking, and contemporary philosophy.
 She views choreography as a form of relational and affective architecture, a system where spatial and temporal elements interact dynamically to generate meaning.
 Previously, Elisa appeared at Frascati with Disambiguation.

-Since 2019 she is part of Jacuzzi, a convergence of Amsterdam-based choreographers who act as a fluid organisation.
+Since 2019 she is part of Jakoozi, a convergence of Amsterdam-based choreographers who act as a fluid organisation.
 Together they host opportunities for coming together, sharing and reflection, organising performance related events as well as weekly public group sessions.
-Jacuzzi wants to approach questions through bodies.
+Jakoozi wants to approach questions through bodies.
 Bodies whose ideas are voiced in several tones and articulations.
 With a desire to experience time differently but together.

 Waiting List